 - Aluminum reels are lighter than steel but heavier than plastic and fiberglass.
-Aluminum makes a good metal choice when looking for something resistant to rust.
-And, aluminum reels can accommodate longer hoses over plastic reels.
+Aluminum makes a good metal choice when shoppers are looking for something resistant to rust.
+Additionally, aluminum reels can accommodate longer hoses than plastic reels are able to.
 They make a good selection for heavy-duty jobs in any weather.

 - Steel reels are less expensive than aluminum, albeit heavier to pick up.
-These reels are also rust resistant and can hold longer hoses than plastic reels.
-For example, you can find a Liberty hose reel that can house a hose up to 300 feet long.
+These reels are also rust-resistant and can hold longer hoses than plastic reels.
+For example, users can find a Liberty hose reel that can house a hose up to 300 feet long.

 Though they’re generally simple devices, hose reels may come with a few bells and whistles.